 To be a course rater you must be a GAM Member.
-If you maintain a USGA Handicap Index you are most likely a member already.
+If you maintain a World Handicap System Index you are most likely a member already.
 If you’re not a member contact the GAM at the number above.
 Membership options start as low as $24 per year.
+Raters are required to purchase their own copy of the Course Rating System Guide™ for $15.00.
 Most raters do bring their own measurement device (laser) to the rating.
 Raters are encouraged to dress in a uniform manner.
 This makes it easy for golfers to spot raters when they encounter us on the course.
 Usually the rater uniform is a white golf shirt, a tan hat and tan slacks or shorts.
 Opportunities exist for you to purchase official GAM Course Rater shirts, hats and other gear at a modest cost.

 Do Raters get paid?

 No, all course raters are volunteers.
 The benefits do include lunch and a round of golf however.

 The Course Rating System Guide™. is the rater’s bible, studying it is your foundation as a rater.
 The USGA runs an online course for raters.
 GAM runs annual Rating Seminars.
 New volunteers will receive an orientation from their Team Captain, and you will be assigned to a trainer for on-the-job training.
 Once ready to stand on your own, there is more support.
 Raters always work with a rating team, so you will be supported in the field by experienced raters.